cdevents/sdk-go/README.md

 ## Disclaimer 🚧

-This SDK is work in work in progress, it will be maintained in sync with the specification but it only covers a limited number of events.
+This SDK is work in work in progress, it will be maintained in sync with the specification and it now covers all events from the specification.
-For a wider range of events, the [old SDK/CLI][old-sdk] may be used, with the caveat that the old SDK is not aligned with the new version of the specification.
+The [old SDK/CLI][old-sdk] is still available, with the caveat that it's not aligned with the new version of the specification.

 ## Get started